greenya/SpaceLib/README.md

 TODO: add support for HSL color format --- https://www.youtube.com/watch?v=vvPklRN0Tco

+TODO:

+    - add Frame.layer:int, add UI.layers[dynamic]int

+    - rename Flag.auto_hide -> Flag.dropdown
+    - only one dropdown frame can active at a time (similar to UI.captured)
+    - add UI.dropdown:^Frame, when != nil, it points to currently dropped down frame
+        - clicking outside of dropdown frame or any of its children should close it; the click itself should be routed to clicked frame correctly

+    - rename UI.auto_hide_frames -> UI.dropdown_frames

+    .dropdown frame should auto hide itself when clicked outside of it or any its children

+TODO: try rework .continue_enter:

+    - remove: .continue_enter
+    - remove: set_continue_enter()
+    - add .deep_enter -- when any frame receive enter, send enter to any parent with .deep_enter (this will also allow to receive enter of a child that is not over the parent rect)

 TODO: terse: add support for <overflow> command

     allow to have text fit to any size without need for scrollbar; very needed for dropdown boxes and similar limited space controls; at least to be able to use it for one liners (not wrapping text); ideally support two modes: